microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Add buttons
 By default, an 'X' close button will appear as the right most component in the bar.
 The close button can be customized with the CloseButtonContent property.

 An additional action button can be added by setting the ActionButtonContent and ActionButtonCommand properties.
+There is also built-in support for hyperlink buttons to ensure text contrast remains accessible with the various background colors.
 Additional action buttons can be added via custom content.

 XAML
 ```xml